Aarav-111/Humanoid-Operating-System/README.md

 Instead of training isolated models for each task, HOS enables multi-modal decision-making through an LLM-driven control layer.

-This repository focuses on the Navigation System, the mobile base that enables humanoid locomotion and spatial movement.
+This repository focuses on the Whole HOS System, the mobile base that enables humanoid locomotion and spatial movement & The Robotic arm which gives it hands to do stuff.

 ---